Raadwal/custom-join/README.md

 - In the end, we are using multithreading for searching rows, combining them, and printing to standard output.

 ### What was tested and what wasn't?
+I created 2 datasets (folder example_data) and joined them using inner, left and right join.
+Then I compared results of my program to the results of SQL join with the same data.
+Everything was identical.
+After that i changed CHUNK_SIZE variable to 3 to test if joining with file partitining is working.
+Again i compared result with SQL queries in evertyhing matched.
+I also generated 2 big csv files with random data and joined them together.
+There was no issue with memory.
+I didn't check the result of this operation, because partitioning was check before.

 ### Python libraries that are perfect for joining two large CSV files:
 ```Bash